wikimedia/jquery.ime/README.md

 This project is a Wikimedia foundation initiative to provide language technology tools to a wider audience outside the Wikimedia universe.

+This input tool is widely deployed in all Wikimedia projects(eg: wikipedia).

 Quick start
 -----------